 \begin{theorem}[Informal Version, See \cref{thm-multAlgAna}] Consider integers $s,L,n,k\ge1$ and $n$ distinct evaluation points $\alpha_1,\dots,\alpha_n\in\F_q$.
 If $\operatorname{Char}(\F_q)>s$, then for any multiplicity code $\mathsf{MULT}_{n,k}^s(\alpha_1,\dots,\alpha_n)$ over the alphabet $\F_{q}^s$, there exists an efficient unique decoding algorithm that, with high probability, can correct {$(e_0,e)$-semi-adversarial} errors for any The running time of the algorithm is at most $O\left(s^{O(1)}n\log^2(n)\log\log (n)\right)$.
 We refer the reader to our Algorithm \ref{algo:Multmain} for more details. \end{theorem}

-As in Theorem~\ref{thm:FRS}, Theorem~\ref{thm:MULT} has the advantange of the work of Guruswami--Wang algorithm \cite{guruswami2011linear,guruswami2013linear,kopparty2018improved,goyal2024fast} of replaceing the less-efficient root-finding step with a straightforward polynomial long division, resulting in a substantial efficiency boost.
+As in Theorem~\ref{thm:FRS}, Theorem~\ref{thm:MULT} has the advantage of the work of Guruswami--Wang algorithm \cite{guruswami2011linear,guruswami2013linear,kopparty2018improved,goyal2024fast} of replacing the less-efficient root-finding step with a straightforward polynomial long division, resulting in a substantial efficiency boost.